byliner/flocks/README.md

 For example, if a user is following: 'Adam', 'Aaron', 'Addison', and 'John'

-Searching for 'a' will return the ids associated with Adam, Aaron, and Addison Searching for 'ad' will return the id associated with Adam
+Searching for 'a' will return the ids associated with Adam, Aaron, and Addison.
+Searching for 'ad' will return the id associated with Adam.

 ## Installation